aimango/sketch-animator/README.txt

 -The right toolbar is reserved for drawing options.
 Users may choose from preselected colours, or choose their own colour via the colour picker dialog that appears when clicking the default grey "Picker".
 They also have the option of selecting from 3 stroke sizes.
 These stroke sizes are also reflected in the cursor size once selected.

 -The UML diagram is in the root directory, named "uml.pdf", created using the ObjectAid UML Class Diagram plugin.
 I have 1 main model, and I have my own "segment" class that holds information for each drawn segment.
 I have an enum class for which "state" the program is in - drawing, erasing, selection, dragging, or playing.
 I have 5 views for each visual component of the program - the main toolbar, slider, the playback toolbar, the colour/stroke editing toolbar, and the canvas.
+I did not include the classes from the "gif" folder as they were 3rd party resources (source stated in the files).

 Assumptions & Scenarios: